materialsvirtuallab/megnet/README.md

 our code and data, all of which are publicly available.
 Any comments or suggestions are also welcome (please post on the Github Issues page.)

+A web app using our pre-trained MEGNet models for property prediction in crystals is available at http://megnet.crystals.ai.

 # MatErials Graph Networks (MEGNet) for molecule/crystal property prediction

 The MatErials Graph Network (MEGNet) is an implementation of DeepMind's graph